Storyblok Raises $80M Series C - Read News

 Once you’ve created this block, you can use it anywhere on the Home story (at the root level of the content section in the Storyblok Space) and select up to three of your previously created articles.

-Section titled Creating a Nested Block for All Articles Creating a Nested Block for All Articles
+Creating a Nested Block for All Articles

 This nested block is needed to display previews of all existing articles at once.
 It is fairly straightforward to set up: all that is needed is a new nested block by the name all-articles with one text field called headline.
 The logic to retrieve all articles will be implemented in the frontend.